 We recommend visiting the church interiors to check out the stained glass windows dating back to the 1500s.
 You will also love the grand organ with over 4000 pipes, located here.

 After exploring the city centre highlights, you can spend 2-4 hours (afternoon until dinner) exploring either one of the following,

 - Belgian Comic Strip: If you prefer to stay close to the city centre, you must stop by the Belgian Comic Strip.
-This is a lane full of murals, street art and makes for a great photography location.
+This is a lane full of murals, and street art and makes for a great photography location.
 Brussels loves Tin tin and it is evident in the form of blonde hair graffiti which can be found everywhere in the city.
-There is also a comic museum, located closeby.
-Price is 10 euros for adults and 7 euros for visitors between 12-25 years
+There is also a comic museum, located close by.
+The price is 10 euros for adults and 7 euros for visitors between 12-25 years

-- 3+ hour Belgian food, lunch & chocolate tour: Belgian chocolates are popular, and in this 3 hour tour, you can enjoy the best of culinary delights in Belgium from waffles, beer to chocolates and more.
+- 3+ hour Belgian food, lunch & chocolate tour: Belgian chocolates are popular, and in this 3 hour tour, you can enjoy the best of culinary delights in Belgium from waffles to chocolates, and more.
 You can check out the tour here (in city centre)

 - Chocolate Workshop: Prefer a chocolate workshop instead?
 Then you must consider booking this 2.5 hour chocolate making session and museum entry.

 In the evening, make your way to the Saint-Hubert Royal Galleries.
 This gallery dates back to the 1850s, and it is one of the most beautiful shopping malls that we have come across.
 The interiors of the hall are gorgeous and look like a grand palace.